felleg/felleg.gitlab.io-backup/content/posts/2-WhatThisBlogIsAbout.md

 Here are some potential blog topics I hope I'll get to discuss:

 - Who I am and why I shifted from physics to computers
+- Average computers are so much more powerful than average people think
 - Jumping in the software world when you know nothing about software
 - Git and repository managers
 - How to buy a domain name and host pages on GitLab